philc/book-notes/business/7 powers - hamilton helmer.md

 * A strategy framework "prepares the mind" so that you can correctly make the crux decisions.
 It should be simple but not simplistic.
 * Statics: "being there."
-What makes Intel's microprocessor business so durably valuable?
+E.g. What makes Intel's microprocessor business so durably valuable?
 * Dynamics: "getting there."
-What developments yielded this attractive state of affairs at Intel in the first place?
+E.g. What developments yielded this attractive state of affairs at Intel in the first place?
 * Power: the set of conditions creating the potential for persistent differential returns
   * "We can only assume microprocessors possessed some sort of rare characteristics which materially improved cash flow, while simultaneously inhibiting competitive arbitrage."
-* strategy: A route to continuing Power in significant markets.
+* Strategy: a route to continuing Power in significant markets.
 * Potential value = market scale * Power
 * Being a clever business person is not sufficient to achieve differential long-term value creation.
 * Power delivers to the firm both a Benefit and a Barrier